-All other queries on rights and licenses, including subsidiary rights, should also be addressed to ESCWA.
+All queries on rights and licenses, including subsidiary rights, should be addressed to the United Nations Economic and Social Commission for Western Asia (ESCWA), e-mail: publications-escwa@un.org.

-E-mail: publication-escwa@un.org; website: http://www.escwa.un.org/

-The findings, interpretations and conclusions expressed herein are those of the authors and do not necessarily reflect the views or official positions of the United Nations or its officials or Member States, the International Organization for Migration or its officials or Member States, any of the organizations engaged in the Working Group on International Migration in the Arab Region or any of the organizations referred to in the report.
+The findings, interpretations and conclusions expressed in this publication are those of the authors and do not necessarily reflect the views of the United Nations any of its agencies, or its officials or Member States..

-The designations employed and the presentation of material in this publication do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations or any of the above-mentioned organizations concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+The designations employed and the presentation of material in this publication do not imply the expression of any opinion whatsoever on the part of the United Nations including concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.